New to Orienteering?An overview of the sport

 In any form of the sport, the aim is to navigate between control points marked on a special orienteering map and decide the best route to complete the course in the quickest time.
 It does not matter how young, old or fit you are, as you can run, walk or jog the course and progress at your own pace.

-On the map, control sites are marked by circles and on the ground, by orange and white flags (unless you are running a virtual course in which case there is no physical marker).
+Control sites are marked on the ground by orange and white flags (unless you are running a MapRun course in which case there is no physical marker) and correspond to circles indicated control sites on the map.
 Courses vary in length from less than 2km to over 12km and some larger events also have a string course, which toddlers and young children can follow safely through a patch of forest.

 Starts are typically staggered with each person/group starting at least one minute after the previous starter on that course.
-The starts typically operate over a two-hour period, so whilst you are actually out in the forest the other competitors do not know how badly or well you are doing.
-The staggered start also helps families: One adult can take the child/children around the string course or short course whilst the second adult competes, and still have time to compete themselves.
+The starts typically operate over a two-hour period, so whilst you are actually out on your course the other competitors do not know how well (or badly) you are doing.
+The staggered start also helps families: One parent can take the child/children around an easy short course whilst their partner competes, and still have time to compete themselves whilst the first runner takes over the childcare.

 Orienteering can take place anywhere from forest and open countryside to urban parks and school playgrounds.